Despacito0o/FreeRTOS/README.md

 ### 🟢 Despacito/007
 FreeRTOS task parameters example - demonstrates how to use task parameters to make task functions more flexible and reusable, showing how to pass different types of data to tasks using the void pointer parameter.

+### 🟢 Despacito/008
+FreeRTOS queue communication example - demonstrates how to use queues for inter-task communication, showing both simple message passing and structured data transmission between tasks.

 ---